darkestb4light/proxycheck/README.md

 - Unix (such as FreeBSD or variants like OS X)
 - Linux (such as CentOS)
-- Windows (requires cygwin1.dll for native use) or Cygwin terminal **
+- Windows (requires cygwin1.dll for native use via a command prompt) or it can operate via a Cygwin terminal if preferred

-** There is some funtionality that does not (yet) work on Windows.
-Current known issues:
-- Option: "-I" and "-O" -- The reason is how Windows implements sockets.
-It does not respect how I am manipulating the socket timeout thresholds...
-I will work to see if I can get around this.

 ## Compile: